AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 I don't know why I was so surprised he was talking about Nox.
 I was surprised I didn't think of it.
 Maybe those few drinks really had gone to my head.
 "He doesn't need me anyway.
 Dorian said since he last saw me he has been doing great."
 I downed the last of the whiskey and waved for a refill.

-Giovanni shook his head and walked back over to me and leaned against the bar between the stool he'd been sitting in and me a
+Giovanni shook his head and walked back over to me and leaned against the bar between the stool he'd been sitting in and me and spoke in a quiet voice, "Nox is only doing great because he found a way to work out his problems without drinking or getting high when his life tumbles out of control.
+And he found that way because he was about to meet a pair of blue fucking eyes he was in love with.
+Those blue eyes broke him into tiny little peices and he worke
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzkyMDg4NTcsLTEyOTU5NTc1MjYsLT
+eyJoaXN0b3J5IjpbLTQ3ODMyMDcwMCwtMTI5NTk1NzUyNiwtND
-Q1NzU0MjcyNF19
+U3NTQyNzI0XX0=
 -->